-As the client fills in the rings moving from the inner circle out, they describe the people with whom they might interact only on occasion, such as a pharmacist or a physician, and others who are not as crucial to daily life such as a librarian or repairman.
+As the client fills in the rings moving from the inner circle out, they describe the people with whom they interact – from friends and relatives to people that they interact with only on occasion such as their pharmacist, physician, librarian or repairman.

-Once the people in the social network are identified, discuss the environments in which the client is likely to encounter these people.
+Once the people in your client’s social network are identified, discuss the environments in which the client is likely to encounter these people.
 Highlight how and where communication occurs and how effective it is (e.g., very successful, adequate, problematic).
-For example: Do disruptions occur on the phone, during meetings, in small groups, etc?
+Do disruptions occur on the phone, during meetings, in small groups, etc.?

-Some people with hearing loss may have fewer communication partners than expected because they have withdrawn from many social situations.
-Professionals might be able to illustrate that people who used to be in the inner circle of the client's life are more removed as a result of the hearing loss.
-It is a compelling way to show how relationships can be displaced because of the breakdown in communication.
+Some people with hearing loss may have fewer communication partners than expected because they have withdrawn from social life.
+Using the rings will illustrate to your client how people who used to be in the inner circle of their life have become more removed.
+It is a compelling way to show how relationships can be affected by hearing loss.

 Joseph Montano explains how you can use the communication rings to help people with hearing loss visualize who they communicate with on a daily basis.